ruc-sci-comp/cpp-syllabus/README.md

 * `69.5 - 74.49` = `C`
 * `59.5 - 69.49` = `D`
 * `00.0 - 59.49` = `F`

-#### Extra Credit

-There will be a handful of opportunities for extra credit.
-Any point(s) awarded are applied directly to your final grade.

 ### Course Outline